bingb0t5/im-in/SCHEMA_OR_DATA_MODEL.md

 - the app uses this table for names, session ownership, and attendee linkage
 - signed-in users are synchronized into this table through `guestService.getOrCreateProfileForUser(...)`
 - some guest profiles may use system placeholder emails until the guest explicitly adds a recovery email later
+- `full_name` is generated from `first_name` / `last_name`, so application code should not write `full_name` directly
+- pending auth-email changes should not blindly overwrite the canonical profile email if the profile row already holds the newer value

 ### `attendee_sessions`